yasasn86/ng5-breadcrumb/README.md

 	<breadcrumb [routeConfig]="routeConfig"></breadcrumb>

 In order to extract your components *@RouterConfig* from your classes annotation (decorator), you can put the following in your constructor.
+Uses the reflect-metadata npm library to extract the RouterConfig metadata, so be sure to add it to your list of dependencies.
 Be sure create the *routeConfig* variable in your class and swap in your component in the *getOwnMetadata('annotations', MyComponent) * function.

     public routeConfig: String[];